Sea container delivery postcode classifications

 Sea Container delivery postcode classifications

-The Department of Agriculture and Water Resources uses postcode classifications to manage the risk associated with unpack destinations for sea containers.
+The Department of Agriculture, Water and the Environment uses postcode classifications to manage the risk associated with unpack destinations for sea containers.
 There are three postcode classifications:

 - split (part metropolitan, part rural).

-Importers, consumers and brokers are required to make a declaration in the Department of Immigration and Border Protection’s Integrated Cargo System (ICS) regarding the unpack destination of the consignment.
+Importers, consumers and brokers are required to make a declaration in the Department of Home Affairs’ Integrated Cargo System (ICS) regarding the unpack destination of the consignment.
 The ICS declaration determines the department’s postcode classification.